 The traveling of the master and his return after a long time indicate the ample time given so we may use our freedom and responsibility when he settles account with us.
 Our reward is "The Eternal Joy with the Lord!"
 As for the punishment of the servant who buried the talent and disobeyed the command, his master said: "you should have put my money in the bank!"
-This useless servant painted the image of his master to be merciless, hard, greedy and difficult to deal with and ruined his intimate relationship with his master!
+This useless servant painted the image of his master to be merciless, greedy and difficult to deal with and ruined his intimate relationship with his master!
 FAITH IN GOD for us is an adventure.
 To have FAITH is to accept the stewardship of God's freely given grace to us.

 This parable draws our attention to avoid the behavior of the useless servant.
 There is no religion without adventure.
 God does not accept laziness, idleness and shut minds.
 The servant who received one talent did absolutely nothing with it.
 If he were to adventure and lose what he had, it would have been better for him than to bury it in the ground.
+His attitude is wrong because he thought that it is not even worth his effort to try and that he could not do much with the little he has.
+He accused the master of being unfair to him by giving him a meager talent.
 He is cast out because he did not try to use it or risk it for the common good of his fellow-men.